billlyp/setap/docs/source/index.rst

 * **Live Feed:** Employees can post updates, such as text to the live feed, where other employees will be able to view.
 * **Messaging:** Employees can send direct messages to one another.

+For installing the app: refer to :doc:`installation` for instructions on how to install the app.
-Refer to :doc:`usage` for more detailed information on what the app can do.
+For usag: refer to :doc:`usage` for more detailed information on what the app can do.

 .. note::